aashreyj/oops-lab/README.md

 Manipulators in C++ contains code for displaying patterns.
 Pyramid.cpp takes number of lines as input and displays a pattern of * and numbers.
 Plotters.cpp displays the graph of x = sin(y)

-Basic classes contains classes for complex numbers, linked list, hash table, matrix multiplication, stack and binary search tree.
+Basic classes contains classes for complex numbers, linked list, hash table, buddy list, matrix multiplication, stack and binary search tree.

-Operator overloading contains classes (complex, matrix, complex-matrix) in which operators have been overloaded.
+Operator overloading contains classes (complex, matrix, complex-matrix and polynomial) in which operators have been overloaded.